For all research studies except CTIMPs, it is the responsibility of the CI to notify the REC of the end of the project.

 - arrangements for publication and dissemination of the research.

-The report will be acknowledged by the co-ordinator of the REC and reviewed by the Chair.
+The report will be acknowledged by the REC co-ordinator and reviewed by its Chair.

 Please also send a copy of the final report to the JMRO.
 Please refer to SOP 18a for full details.